firezone/firezone/docs/docs/authenticate/index.md

 Periodic re-authentication can be enforced by changing the setting in `settings/security`.
-To re-authenticate a VPN session, a user will need to turn off their VPN connection and log in to the Firezone portal (URL specified during [deployment]({%link docs/deploy/prerequisites.md%})
+To re-authenticate a VPN session, a user will need to turn off their VPN session and log in to the Firezone portal (URL specified during [deployment]({%link docs/deploy/prerequisites.md%})
 ).